adamjstewart/dotfiles/README.md

 ![Vim Screenshot](screenshots/vim.png)

 I chose a color scheme called Monokai, originally written by Wimer Hazenberg for [TextMate](https://macromates.com/), and [ported to Vim](https://github.com/sickill/vim-monokai) by [Marcin Kulik](http://ku1ik.com/).
-It is also the default color scheme in [Sublime Text](https://www.sublimetext.com/), my editor of choice.
+It is also the default color scheme in [Sublime Text](https://www.sublimetext.com/).

 ## Installation